10up/distributor/README.md

 *You can learn more about Distributor's features at [DistributorPlugin.com](https://distributorplugin.com) and documentation at the [Distributor documentation site](https://10up.github.io/distributor/).*

 _Note:_ The latest stable version of the plugin is the _stable_ branch.
-[Download the stable branch]((https://github.com/10up/distributor/archive/stable.zip)) if you are intending to use the plugin in production.
+[Download the stable branch]((https://github.com/10up/distributor/archive/stable.zip)) if you are intending to use the plugin in a Production environment.

 ## Table of Contents
 * [Features](#features)